localstack/docs/content/en/user-guide/aws/neptune/index.md

 }
 ```

+### Add an instance to the cluster

-To add an instance you can run the following command:
+To add an instance you can use the [`CreateDBInstance`](https://docs.aws.amazon.com/neptune/latest/APIReference/API_CreateDBInstance.html) API.
+Run the following command to create a Neptune instance:

 {{< command >}}
 $ awslocal neptune create-db-instance \